Restioson/buddy-allocator-workshop/README.md

 # Buddy Allocator Workshop

 This repository contains some small example implementations of buddy allocators.
-They are designed to allocate physical memory.
+They are designed to allocate physical memory, although they could be used for other types of allocation, such as the heap.
 Eventually, the best performing one will be merged into [flower][1].

+# Getting Started

+First, clone the repo.
+Then, `cd` into it and do `cargo run` to run the vector allocator.
+Don't worry, it won't actually allocate anything -- only mock memory blocks.
+You can change edit the source to make it run other implementations, change min/max block sizes, etc. To run the unit tests, run `cargo test`.
+Unfortunately there are no cargo benchmarks yet, but I have benchmarked it rather unscientifically on my Windows machine.

 # Implementations